Petrol bombs thrown at police at Londonderry republican parade

 It ended at Derry's City Cemetery where about 300 people are taking part in an event to commemorate the anniversary of the 1916 Easter Rising.

-A police helicopter is monitoring developments overhead.
+A police helicopter flying overhead is monitoring developments.

-The Police Service of Northern Ireland (PSNI) said that none of its officers had been injured in the attack.
+The Police Service of Northern Ireland (PSNI) said that none of its officers had been injured in the attack and it appealed for calm.

-Last week the PSNI said there was potential for public disorder over Easter, with "very strong intelligence" suggesting dissident republicans were planning attacks.
+Last week the PSNI said there was potential for public disorder over Easter, with "very strong intelligence" suggesting dissident republicans were planning attacks in Derry.

-Chief Constable Simon Byrne said the disorder could be an attempt to draw officers into gun or bomb ambushes.
+Chief Constable Simon Byrne had said the disorder could be an attempt to draw officers into gun or bomb ambushes.